 Then, each in turn will present their ideas, their progress on the various action plans and suggestions for improvements concerning the internal organisation of the company.
 The idea is to create an atmosphere of sharing and listening where the manager and his collaborator can discuss freely.

 Communication and trust are the 2 essential pillars to improve your company’s productivity.
 You must be able to accept that the other person does not agree and brings a different point of view; avoid as much as possible the “yes, but” and favour the “yes, or else”.

-At the end of a one-to-one meeting, it is important to set “SMART” objectives to be achieved for the next meeting and to clearly define the action plans.
+At the end of a one on one meeting, it is important to set “SMART” objectives to be achieved for the next meeting and to clearly define the action plans.
 A “SMART” objective must be Specific, Measurable, Achievable, Feasible, and Timely.
-If an objective fulfils these criteria, it should be accomplished without great difficulty.
+If an objective meets these criteria, it should be accomplished without great difficulty.
 Knowing how to identify the obstacles that prevent the development of such objectives is essential.

 Vigilances to be taken into account

 In the idea of a one on one meeting, both the manager and the employee must be listened to.
 The two working together and sharing their ideas freely and detached from any personal interest.
 Listening is an essential element to exploit the creative ideas of both actors and keeping in mind the objectives to be achieved.
 Otherwise, we would rather speak of a “top-down meeting” where only one person intervenes.

 The manager must be aware of the different risks that can be faced: